Who are we?

 What should I bring with me?

-- Tough old clothes,
+• Tough old clothes,

-- Waterproofs,
+• Waterproofs,

-- A packed lunch (We provide tea, coffee and biscuits).
+• A packed lunch and drink

 What time do you finish?